Arts College station (Hohhot Metro)

-Arts College station (艺术学院站) is a station on Line 1 of the Hohhot Metro.
+Arts College station (艺术学院站) is a station on Line 1 of the Hohhot Metro, in Hohhot, Inner Mongolia, China.
 It opened on 29 December 2019.

 Station structure

 The Art College Station is located at the intersection of Xinhua Avenue and Xing'an South Road, and is arranged along Xinhua Avenue from east to west.
 It is 235.3 meters long and 22.7 meters wide.
 It is a two-story underground island station.